papadanku/papadanku.github.io/doc/source/blog/opticalflow.rst

 ::

     /*
         Lucas-Kanade optical flow with bilinear fetches.
+The algorithm is motified to not output in pixels, but normalized displacements.

         ---

         Gauss-Newton Steepest Descent Inverse Additive Algorithm

         https://www.ri.cmu.edu/pub_files/pub3/baker_simon_2002_3/baker_simon_2002_3.pdf

         ---

-        The algorithm is motified to not output in pixels, but normalized displacements
-        ---
-        Calculate Lucas-Kanade optical flow by solving (A^-1 * B) [A11 A12]^-1 [-B1] -> [ A11/D -A12/D] [-B1]
+        Calculate Lucas-Kanade optical flow by solving (A^-1 * B)

+        [A11 A12]^-1 [-B1] -> [ A11/D -A12/D] [-B1]
         [A21 A22]^-1 [-B2] -> [-A21/D  A22/D] [-B2]
-        ---

         [ Ix^2/D -IxIy/D] [-IxIt]
         [-IxIy/D  Iy^2/D] [-IyIt]
     */